 Pith rays: The vascular bundles are separated from each other by radial rows of parenchyma cells known as pith rays.
-The pith ray cells are usually elongatd in a radial direction.
-They serve primarily for the conduction of food and water radially in the stem and for the storage of food.
+The pith ray cells are usually elongated in a radial direction.
+They serve primarily for the conduction of food and water radially in the stele and for the storage of food.

-Pith : In dicotyledonous plant the centre of the stem is composed of thin-walled parenchyma cells and that is known as pith.
+Pith: In dicotyledonous plants, the centre of the stele is composed of thin-walled parenchyma cells and that is known as pith.

-2.5 Typical primary anatomical structure of monocotyledonous stem
+Typical primary anatomical structure of monocotyledonous stem

-The monocotyledonous stem are similar to dicotyledonous stems in having an epidermis, a cortex and a stele.
+The monocotyledonous stems are similar to dicotyledonous stems in having an epidermis, a cortex and a stele.
 The cortex may be well developed and sharply marked off from the stele, or it may be quite narrow and inconspicuous.
 The structure and arrangement of vascular bundles of monocotyledonous stems differ from dicotyledonous stems (Fig. 14).

-Fig. 14: Diagrammatic view of the transverse section of a young maize stem
+Fig.14: Diagrammatic view of the transverse section of a young maize stem

-Typical structural compositions or arrangements are as follows:
+Typical structural composition or arrangement areas are as follows:

-Epidermis : The epidermis consists of single layer of compact cells, without any intercellular spaces.
-Epidermal cells are mostly tubular.
-Polygonal in case of Canna scape and mostly rounded incase of Asparagus.
-It is covered with thick cuticle.
+Epidermis : The epidermis consists of a single layer of compact cells, without any intercellular spaces.
+Epidermal cells are mostly tubular-polygonal in case of Canna scape and mostly rounded in case of Asparagus.
+It is covered with a thick cuticle.
 The epidermal hairs are altogether absent.
-Stomata present in Triticum aestivum stem.
+Stomata are present in Triticum aestivum stem.

-Hypodermis: Below the epidermis, usually two or three layers of sclerenchymatous hypodermis present in case of Zea mays stems.
+Hypodermis : Below the epidermis, usually two or three layers of sclerenchyma hypodermis are present in case of Zea mays stems.

-Ground tissue: It cosists of thin-walled parenchyma cells, well defined intercellular spaces among them.
+Ground tissue : It consists of thin-walled parenchyma cells, well-defined intercellular spaces among them.
 The tissue extends from below the sclerenchyma (hypodermis) to the centre in case of Zea mays.
-In case of Asparagus just beneath the epidermis a few layer of chloroplast containing parenchyma are found.
+In case of Asparagus, just beneath the epidermis a few layers of chloroplast-containing parenchyma are found.
 These may be termed as cortex.
-The innermost layer of the cortex consists of compact cells and termed as starch sheath.
-Below the starch sheath a multilayered complete band of sclerenchyma occurs, which gives mechanical regidity to the stem.
+The innermost layer of the cortex consists of compact cells and is termed as starch sheath.
+Below the starch sheath, a multilayered complete band of sclerenchyma occurs, which gives mechanical rigidity to the stem.
 The rest of the portion is ground tissue which consists of thin-walled parenchyma cells having well developed intercellular spaces among them.

-In case of Canna stem just beneath the epidermis a few layers of parenchyma occur forming small cortical region.
+In case of Canna stem, just beneath the epidermis a few layers of parenchyma occur forming a small cortical region.
 Cortical cells are polygonal and large.
-Immediately below the cortex, a single layered of chlorophyllous tissue is found consisting of chloroplast bearing cells.
+Immediately below the cortex, a single layer of chlorophyllous tissue is found consisting of chloroplast-bearing cells.
 The sclerenchyma patches remain attached to the chlorophyllous tissue here and there.
-Next to this a continuous mass of large, thinwalled, parenchymatous cells having sufficiently developed intercellular spaces are present.
+Next to this, a continuous mass of large, thin-walled, parenchymatous cells having sufficiently developed intercellular spaces are present.
 It is the ground tissue.

-In case of Triticum aestivum just beneath the epidermis sclerenchyma cells occur in small patches and are interrupted by chlorenchyma tissue here and there.
-The rest of the ground tissue consists of thin-walled rounded or oval parenchyma cells having prominent intercellular spaces.
+In case of Triticum aestivum, just beneath the epidermis sclerenchyma cells occur in small patches and are interrupted by chlorenchyma tissue here and there.
+The rest of the ground tissue consists of thin-walled, rounded or oval parenchyma cells having prominent intercellular spaces.
 The central part of the stem is hollow.

-Vascular bundles: It is composed of many collateral and closed vascular bundles scattered in the ground tissue.
+Vascular bundles : It is composed of many collateral and closed vascular bundles scattered in the ground tissue.
 The vascular bundles in the periphery are greater in number than the centre and peripheral bundles are smaller in size than the central ones.
-Each bundle is more or less surrounded by sclerenchymatous bundle sheath.
+Each bundle is more or less surrounded by a sclerenchyma bundle sheath.
 The bundle consists of xylem and phloem.